A statement from the President of the Royal Town Planning Institute

 Whilst legislation around spatial planning is largely a national matter within the EU, the one area of EU legislation that substantially impacts on planning concerns environmental standards.

-Throughout the Brexit negotiations the RTPI, on behalf of our members, has repeatedly emphasised the need for the rigour, ambition, and clarity of EU environmental governance to be – at least – re-created in the UK, but with greater procedural flexibility on how outcomes are achieved.
+Throughout the Brexit negotiations the RTPI, on behalf of our members, has the need for the rigour, ambition, and clarity of EU environmental governance to be – at least – re-created in the UK, but with greater procedural flexibility on how outcomes are achieved.
 This is vital if we are to continue, as a nation, to be a world leader in the protection and preservation of our natural environment.

 Priorities for the future